 Another example during the quiz minigame is K. Rappy Keep.

 Over the course of the game, Candy Kong gives DK a total of two extra melons.
-Gameplay-wise, the melons increase the life energy (The health bar is represented by 1-3 watermelons, each having 4 slices for a total of 12 HP), but it's suspicious that they are melon-shaped since "melons" are also an euphemism for "breasts".
+Gameplay-wise, the melons increase the Kongs' life energy (the health bar is represented by 1-3 watermelons, each having 4 slices for a total of 12 HP), but it's suspicious that they are melon-shaped, since "melons" are also an euphemism for "breasts"..

-In Empire: Total War, one of the traits a general can get if they're an artillery expert has the description 'He known when to blow his load'.
+In Empire: Total War, one of the traits a general can get if they're an artillery expert has the description 'He knows when to blow his load'.